 My overall advice to you here is to read, fact check, and learn about what is going on.
 People are not statistics.

 If you’d like to contact your representatives about what is happening, you can find phone numbers and contact here.
 Resistbot is another great way to contact your local representatives, and you can find their webpage here.
 Don’t be afraid to use your voice, for this issue or any that is important to you!
 I’ve found the more I call, the easier it is each time.
-This website also has scripts that can help with calling.

 If you’d like to give, here is a list of organizations mobilizing to help.